Below is a letter we sent to the Council on 19th May 2021 with a proposed solution to the GDPR issues affecting plot letting.

 BHAF is also affected as we are set up to represent plot holders but are now in the surreal situation of not being told who we they are!

-Despite not agreeing with the Councils interpretation of GDPR we were very concerned about the very slow rate of plot letting and so we came up with the solution below and emailed it to the Council back in May.
+Despite not agreeing with the Councils interpretation of GDPR we were very concerned about the very slow rate of plot letting at a time when it needs to be the quickest.
+Over the pandemic many plots have fallen into overgrown states at the same time as we have the longest waiting list in history.
+So we came up with the solution below and emailed it to the Council back in May.
 We were told they would look into this but sadly there has been no conversation regarding our suggestion over 4 weeks later and the situation remains the same.
 17.06.21

 Update: 27.06.21 The Allotment Service did not reply to BHAFs suggestion but have now emailed Site Reps a new procedure for plot letting which I have attached as a word doc below.
 We think it is much more complicated and cumbersome than our suggestion and will seriously slow down the process at a time when it needs to be sped up.
 It also requires extra administration work within an already very stretched service.
 Our suggestion is more simple and uses resources already available (our website) and does not require the need for employing extra admin to carry out the process.